Sidray-Infinity/Centralized_P2P/README.md

 * The client enters it's user name and password, which is registered/auhtenticated by the server.

 ## BUGS
-- Handle the problem of 0 byte files.
+- **The number of blocks created should depend on a fixed block size, and not on the number of users online (as is the case now.)**
-- Files seems to be merging properly, but with some additional chars.
-Handle it.
+- The occasional file transfer errors that occur needs to be fixed.
-- Re-entering username after entering used one is buggy.
-Probably due to use of goto.
+- Maybe using file descriptors was not the right choice after all.
+Maybe threading is better?

 ## Finalization
 - Remove the clear table commands that is executed, everytime the server starts.